incredincomp/the_hunting/README.md

 ./the_hunting.sh --target hackerone.com --exclude support.hackerone.com,go.hacker.one,www.hackeronestatus.com,info.hacker.one,ma.hacker.one
 ```

-Scan a file list of subdomains seperated by new line
+Scan a file list of subdomains separated by new line

 ```bash
 ./the_hunting.sh --file subdomains.txt